Your browser is not optimized for viewing this website.

 • Long hair must be tied back

-Prerequisite: Fundamentals of Machine Woodworking, Introduction to the Router, or equivalent experience.
-If you have questions about your experience, please contact ce@nbss.edu.
+Prerequisite: Bookbinding 101, or equivalent experience.
+If you have any questions about your experience, please contact ce@nbss.edu.

 Age Requirement: Students must be 18+ to attend adult CE classes.
 No one under 18 years old is permitted to register for an adult class, even if accompanied by a parent or guardian.